Revival Sermon: Where is He?

 A Sermon on Isaiah 63:7-9Read more

-What does the prayer of Isaiah teach is about God and us?
+What does the prayer of Isaiah teach about God and the church?
 Isaiah prays to God in a time of dire need and crisis.
-In this sermon from Isaiah 63:7-9, Dr. Martyn Lloyd-Jones looks to this prayer as an example that the Church ought to follow.
-The Church must recognize that they pray to a just and holy God who hears their every prayer.
-God is not a God who is far off!
+In this sermon from Isaiah 63:7–9 titled “Revival Sermon: Where Is He?”
+Dr. Martyn Lloyd-Jones looks to this prayer as an example that the church ought to follow.
+The church must recognize that they pray to a just and holy God who hears their every prayer.
+God is not a God who is far off.
 God calls His people to trust in His holy name and to believe that He will uphold them through the midst of the greatest trials and temptations.
-But when the Church does not trust in God and His power, they turn to worldly and vain philosophies.
-This is the greatest danger to the Church in every age, that they rely on everything other than God.
-The history of the Church shows how destructive this is.
-The answer is always to trust that God will do what He has promised to do through Jesus Christ in the Gospel.
-This sermon convicts and encourages the Church in its God-given mission to take the Gospel to the ends of the earth for the glory of Christ.
+But when the church does not trust in God and His power, they turn to worldly and vain philosophies.
+This is the greatest danger to the church in every age: reliance on everything other than God.
+The history of the church shows how destructive this is.
+The answer is always to trust that God will do what He has promised to do through Jesus Christ in the gospel.
+This sermon convicts and encourages the church in its God-given mission to take the gospel to the ends of the earth for the glory of Christ.

 Additional Scripture Translations

 Isaiah 63:7-9, New American Standard Bible (NASB)

 God’s Ancient Mercies Recalled

 7I will make mention of the mercies of the Lord, and the praises of the Lord,

 According to all that the Lord has granted us,